drcmda/react-contextual/API.md

 })
 ```

 Creates an external store. `data` takes an object that needs to provide `initialState` and `actions`.
 This store is fully reactive.
-Call `subscribe` to get called back on changes:
+Call `subscribe` to get called back on changes.
+If you do not pass actions, it will create actions.setState with Reacts semantics by default.

 ```jsx
 const remove = externalStore.subscribe(state => console.log(state))